anastasios-b/js-translate/README.md

 # JS Translate
-a.
 A simple JS library to translate your website.<br>
-a.
 Supports multiple languages and is really simple to install.<br>
-a.
 Can be used with React, Vue, Angular, Laravel and any library and framework that renders HTML.

 # Installation steps
 a.
 Download the code.<br>